RISC-KC/basic_rv32s/guidelines/development_log.md

 CSRFile implementation complete.
 I used combat leave for Friday duty and spent almost half a day touching only Verilog.
 While reviewing I learned a lot of syntax and various things, and although it’s a bit cumbersome, I found a way to partially lift the restrictions on the PC room computers.
-Installing drivers in Safe Mode and such… then I can run GTKWave too.
+Installing drivers in Safe Mode and such... then I can run GTKWave too.
 Haha.

 Anyway, verification was the problem while implementing CSR, and in the TB the original value and the value after write should come out separately, but the original value, i.e., the value right after RESET, was not the designed 0 but the output signal value I had written just before.
 So after adding delays and flailing about, it behaved correctly and I made that the final.